 Once you decide to make Los Angeles your base, finding a place to call home is your second step.
 Your first step would most likely be renting a room or an apartment of your own.

 The rental process for a house or an apartment will go something like this;

 1A) To find a house or an apartment for rent, you can drive/walk around the area you want to live in – this ensures that the prospective home is in the neighborhood you desire and you can see what the building looks like.
 If it has a sign “open house”, there should be an agent that can give you a tour.
 If it’s an apartment building and it has a vacancy sign, you should take down the phone number and call for an appointment.
 Vacancy signs usually indicate the number of rooms such as 1+1 for 1 bedroom + 1 bathroom, or 2 + 1 (2 bedrooms + 1 bathroom), and possibly the price.
 A “furnished” apartment will have a stove and refrigerator included.

 If you have a camera (or a camera phone), take some pictures of the building; they could come in handy later especially you are looking at many possibilities.
-If the sign also says “Manager on premise (Manager on site)”, call the manager’s phone number; you may be able to see the apartment on the spot.
-You can use your mobile phone, or most apartments are equipped with a gate phone with manager’s number displayed.
+If the sign also says “Manager on-premise (Manager on-site)”, call the manager’s phone number; you may be able to see the apartment on the spot.
+You can use your mobile phone, or most apartments are equipped with a gate phone with the manager’s number displayed.